 9.2 Whenever we transfer your personal data out of the United Kingdom, we ensure a similar degree of protection is afforded to it by ensuring at least one of the following safeguards is implemented:

-9.3 Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the United Kingdom.
+9.3 Please contact us if you want further information on the specific mechanism used by us when transferring your personal data out of the UK.

 10. DATA SECURITY

-10.1 appropriate physical, technical and organisational measures designed to secure your information against accidental loss and unauthorised access, use, alteration or disclosure.
+10.1 We have put in place appropriate physical, technical and organisational measures designed to secure your information against accidental loss and unauthorised access, use, alteration or disclosure.
 In addition, we limit access to personal data to those employees, agents, contractors and other third parties that have a legitimate business need for such access.
+They will only process your personal data on our instructions and they are subject to a duty of confidentiality.
 We also have procedures in place to deal with any suspected data security breach.
 We will notify you and any applicable regulator of a suspected data security breach where we are legally required to do so.

 10.2 Where we have given you (or where you have chosen) a password which enables you to access certain parts of our Sites, you are responsible for keeping this password confidential.
 We ask you not to share a password with anyone.